Home » Financing

 Finance your solar lighting project

 A growing variety of options are making it financially viable for cities, businesses, utilities, and more to transition to solar lighting.
-Want help navigating your possibilities?
+Need help navigating the possibilities?
 You’re in the right place.
 Our team has helped connect hundreds of customers with funding sources they weren’t previously aware of, and our grant-writing specialists can help you craft a winning application.
 Whether you need a little or a lot to complete your solar lighting project, funding is available, and we’re here to help you find it!

 Investment Tax Credit